 In the previous step, you have registered two custom nameservers.
 Now you can use these child nameservers as nameservers for other domains.
 Know that registering child NS in the main domain doesn’t mean that it will automatically start pointing itself to those.

-You have to manually point the main domain as well by specifying NS.
+The main domain needs to point as well by specifying the NS.
 To point the domain example.com to the VPS using branded nameservers: